camrynbrown/rpsgame/README.md

     cd rock-paper-scissors
     ```

-2. Open the `index.html` file in Google Chrome:
+2. Open the `index.html` file in your web browser:
     ```sh
     open index.html
     ```

-3. Open the Chrome DevTools console by right-clicking the page and selecting `Inspect`, then navigating to the `Console` tab.

-4. Follow the on-screen instructions in the console to play the game.
+3. Use the buttons on the page to make your choice (Rock, Paper, or Scissors).

+4. The scores will be updated on the screen after each round.

+5. Use the reset button to restart the game at any time.

 ## Rules

 - Rock beats Scissors
 - Scissors beats Paper
 - Paper beats Rock